microsoft/YamUI/src/components/Image/Image.md

 <div style={{ maxWidth: '500px' }}>
   <FixedGridRow bottomSpacing={GutterSize.SMALL}>
     <FixedGridColumn>
-      Use <Strong>fullWidth: true</Strong> when your layout should determine the image width.
-If <Strong>height</Strong> is not provided then the image will maintain its aspect ratio:
+      Use <strong>fullWidth: true</strong> when your layout should determine the image width.
+If <strong>height</strong> is not provided then the image will maintain its aspect ratio:
     </FixedGridColumn>
   </FixedGridRow>
   <FixedGridRow bottomSpacing={GutterSize.SMALL}>